ArctynFox/P2P-Messaging-Service/README.md

 # Functional Requirements/Attributes
 ## Clients
-- [ ] Clients should only need to communicate with a central server to find peers and facilitate hole-punching (or assume that all clients have a listening port forwarded[^1]).
+- [ ] Clients should only need to communicate with a central server to find peers and facilitate [hole-punching](https://github.com/KunjanThadani/holepunchsample/) (or assume that all clients have a listening port forwarded[^1]).
 - [ ] Messages between clients should *never* go through any sort of central or relay server.
 - [ ] All messages should be encrypted to facilitate secure transfer of data.
 - [ ] Clients should be able to pair with each other to start messaging via a user ID
 - [ ] For simplicity, users should be per-device, i.e. each client installation has a different user ID and messages do not sync between one person's devices if they use multiple.
-- [ ] Clients should attempt to contact the central server frequently to ensure the client's IP in the server's database is up-to-date
+- [ ] Clients should attempt to contact the central server frequently to ensure the client's IP in the server's database is up-to-date.
 - [ ] Clients should have a local database with multiple tables for user and message caching.
 	- [ ] One table for known user hashes, as well as a nickname for each user.
 	- [ ] One for messages which foreign key reference the known users table's ID column.